 1.1.1.
 The Local Development Plan is a new form of Development Plan and will replace the current East Renfrewshire Adopted Local Plan (2011).
 To ensure the Local Development Plan remains able to respond to changing issues it will be refreshed every 5 years.
-The Plan will set the framework for the growth and development of East Renfrewshire up to 2025 and beyond and will cover both the preference of a part of the part of th both the urban and rural areas of the Council area.
+The Plan will set the framework for the growth and development of East Renfrewshire up to 2025 and beyond and will cover both the urban and rural areas of the Council area.
 It provides a framework for the economic, social and environmental future of the area and for implementing the Council's broader aims and objectives.
 It will be supported by Supplementary Planning Guidance which will form part of the Local Development Plan.

 1.1.2.
-The Plan is concerned primarily with land, development and infrastructure and the provision of high quality attractive buildings and places.
-The Plan will shape the investment plans and allocation of resources of the Council and other public, voluntary and private sector organisations.
-Together with the Glasgow and Clyde Valley Strategic Development Plan, the Local Development Plan will form the Development Plan for this area against which planning applications are determined.
+The Plan is concerned primarily with land. development and infrastructure and the provision of high quality attractive buildings and places.
+The Plan will shape the investment plans and allocation of resources of the Council and other public, voluntary and private sector Together with the Glasgow and Clyde Valley Strategic organisations.
+Development Plan, the Local Development Plan will form the Development Plan for this area against which planning applications are determined.